isc-projects/bind9/doc/arm/reference.rst

 run multiple servers.

 .. namedconf:statement:: match-clients
+   :tags: view
+   :short: Specifies a view of DNS namespace for a given subset of client IP addresses.

 .. namedconf:statement:: match-destinations
+   :tags: view
+   :short: Specifies a view of DNS namespace for a given subset of destination IP addresses.

    Each :any:`view` statement defines a view of the DNS namespace that is seen by a subset of clients.
 A client matches a view if its source IP